health-connector/quoting_tool/clients/html/README.md

 # Quoting Tool

 A web-based application for generating insurance quotes, built with Angular.
 This tool allows users to upload employee rosters, filter and compare plans, and generate quote documents.

-A mock API server is included for local development and testing.
+> **Important:** This Angular application is located in the `clients/html` folder inside your Ruby on Rails application.
+For the quoting tool to work correctly, you must have the Ruby on Rails server running on port 3000.
+The Angular app communicates with the Rails backend for core functionality.

 ## Features